To establish District policy and guidelines concerning accessibility of District records.

 - Any notification of denial of any request for records shall set forth the name and title or position of the District personnel responsible for the denial.

 A request for a copy of an identifiable public record, for information produced from such a record, or for a certified copy of such a record, must be accompanied by payment of the appropriate fee as determined by District staff based on cost to the District.
-Any fee established may be modified from time to time by District staff to reflect actual chargeable costs, and any fee schedule developed shall be made available by the District's Executive Assistant. here the State Legislature has established a statutory fee for any given record, the statutory fee shall be charged.
+Any fee established may be modified from time to time by District staff to reflect actual chargeable costs, and any fee schedule developed shall be made available by the District's Administrative Assistant. here the State Legislature has established a statutory fee for any given record, the statutory fee shall be charged.

 Records Not Open for Inspection: